jimhigson/oboe.js-website/content/why.md

 {{demo "caching"}}

 This won't work for every use case.
 Websockets remains the better choice where live data after-the-fact is no longer interesting.
-Cacheable streaming works best for cases where the live data remains interesting as it ages.
+REST-based Cacheable streaming works best for cases where the live data remains interesting as it ages.

-REST talks in the language of resources, not services.
-URLs should identify things, not endpoints.
-It shouldn't matter if the server has the thing now or if it will send it later when it does have it, or some combination of both.

 In Summary
 ----------